Henry Winkler: 1973–1984: Happy Days and stardom

-By the middle of the second season in December 1974, "The Fonz" began his transition as a breakout character when he was featured as the central protagonist in the episode, "Guess Who's Coming to Christmas."
-By the third season, he became the lead of the series, as the storylines shifted away from the original protagonist, Richie Cunningham, to "The Fonz."
-Winkler recalled in a 2018 interview that he directly addressed the issue with Ron Howard who portrayed Richie, asking him "how has what's happened affected you?
-You are the star of the show, and the Fonz has taken off."
+By the middle of the second season in December 1974, "The Fonz" began his transition as a breakout character when he was featured as the central protagonist in the episode, "Guess Who's Coming to Christmas".
+By the third season, he became the lead of the series, as the storylines shifted away from the original protagonist, Richie Cunningham, to "The Fonz".
+Winkler recalled in a 2018 interview that he directly addressed the issue with Ron Howard, who portrayed Cunningham.
 According to Winkler, Howard told him that although he "was signed on as the star, you did nothing except be as good as you could be.
 It's good for the show, we're friends."
-In 2021, Howard reiterated these points by stating that Winkler had been "sort of a big brother" to him, and was "very supportive of the idea of me being a filmmaker."
+In 2021, Howard reiterated these points by stating that Winkler had been "sort of a big brother" to him.

-In a 2018 interview with Winkler, journalist Michael Schneider suggests that it was at this point that "the Fonz, became the biggest icon on television" at that time.
-Winkler responded by stating that he "went from somebody who had no sense of self" to a situation that was "scary.
-People wanted, you know, parts of my clothing, it was overwhelming."
+In a 2018 interview with Winkler, journalist Michael Schneider suggests that it was at this point that the character "became the biggest icon on television" at that time.
+Winkler responded by stating that he "went from somebody who had no sense of self" to a situation that was "scary".
 He has also admitted that while he shares some characteristics with "The Fonz" such as loyalty to friends and an undercurrent of anger that he drew from his struggles with school as a child, they were fundamentally different from one another.
-According to Winkler, "The Fonz" was "my alter ego.
-He was everybody I wasn't...He was in charge.
-He was confident.
-He was everybody that I ever wanted to have some part of in my body."